shred/acme4j/src/site/markdown/provider.md

 ## No directory service

-An ACME server may not provide a directory service, for example when fixed URIs are to be used.
+An ACME server may not provide a directory service, for example when fixed URLs are to be used.

-In this case, override the `resources(Session, URI)` method, and return a `Map` of all available resources and their respective URI.
+In this case, override the `resources(Session, URI)` method, and return a `Map` of all available resources and their respective URL.